wking/swc-boot-camps/_posts/2012-04-14-utahstate.md

 days learning about how to be a better scientific programmer.
 Space is limited and signups are on a first come first serve basis.

-For more information, please see [http://software-carpentry.org](http ://software-carpentry.org), or contact us by email at info@software- carpentry.org.
+For more information, please see [http://software-carpentry.org](http://software-carpentry.org), or contact us by email at info@software- carpentry.org.
 You can also feel free to email Ethan (ethan.white@usu.edu) with any questions.

-{% endblock content %}